 All UA students, including transfer students, are eligible to apply, regardless of major or minor.
 Students usually apply in the fall of their junior year, since the program usually takes three semesters to complete; however, sophomores and seniors who are expecting to extend their graduation date are also encouraged to apply.
 Applicants need not be in the Honors College to apply, and Honors College students must apply to English Honors through the same process as all other students.
 Honors College students, if accepted to English Honors, may apply the thesis and the seminars towards their Honors College requirements.

 The writing sample(s) should be in the genre(s) of the thesis for which the student is applying (e.g. a critical essay about literature for a critical thesis, a set of poems for a poetry thesis).
-The personal statement of one to two pages should briefly account for the student's interest and goals in the English Honors program.
-The letter(s) of recommendation should be sent to the English Department directly from the faculty member(s).
-Recommenders do not have to be members of UA faculty, but should have instructed the student at some point.
-Students are encouraged to request their letters of recommendation in advance of the deadline, but a late letter (presuming everything else is submitted on time) will not disqualify the application.
+The personal statement of one to two pages should briefly account for the student's interest and goals in the English Honors program as well as a possible description of a thesis project.
+The faculty references will be contacted by the department directly.
+Faculty references do not have to be members of UA faculty, but should have instructed the student at some point.
+Students may find it beneficial to ask faculty members for permission to list them as references prior to doing so.

 Full instructions and information about submitting application materials can be found on the application form: